terjekv/ansible-eessi-roles/README.md

     # https://github.com/EESSI/filesystem-layer/issues/2
     cvmfs_geo_license_key: INSERT_YOUR_KEY

+    # Everything after this is optional.
+The defaults should provide a working stratum1
+    # with local monitoring enabled.

+    # Enable monitoring on nodes, defaults to true.
+    # This will install grafana, prometheus, node_exporter, and cvmfs_exporter
+    # on the monitored node.
+    eessi_monitoring: true

+    # Set the node as a public node.
+If the node is set as public the prometheus
+    # instance will allow monitoring.eessi-infra.org to connect to scrape data.
+    eessi_public: false

+    # All services bind to localhost, unless eessi_public[nodetype] is set to
+    # public, in that case grafana and prometheus binds to "*".
+    eessi_service_ports:
+      grafana: 3000
+      prometheus: 9090
+      node_exporter: 9100
+      cvmfs_exporter: 9101

     # List of clients allowed to access your local proxies.
     # Add individual IPs and/or use CIDR notation.